alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 New semester, same problems.
 Four more technical classes to juggle, and more deadlock in my research.
 Four classes is pushing it if I want to do good research, but I love my classes too much to drop any of them.
-Does learning Kolmogorov complexity help my research?
+Does learning [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) help my research?
 No. Absolutely not.
 Proving the existence of incompressible strings is still super awesome.

 I put in hours where I can, but my schedule is busy, and once again I can't put in as many as I'd like.
-Still, I have some interesting results, showing that with enough training time (on the order of running it overnight) I can get a program to self-learn heuristics for playing Connect Four.
+Still, I have some interesting results, showing that with enough training time I can get a program to self-learn heuristics for playing Connect Four.
 It's not amazing, but I have trouble beating it, so it's at least okay.

-However, the approach I'm trying fundamentally requires lots of computation time, and running experiments is becoming infeasible.
-I can't make more progress until I find a way to make my experiments run faster.
+Unforunately, my approach requires lots of computation time, and running experiments is becoming infeasible.
+I can't make more progress until I find a way to make my experiments run faster, and I don't hit ony any solutions that are easy to implement.

 These are the thoughts in the back of my head, while I wait in line for free food.
-At Berkeley, the demand for CS internships is so high that companies give free dinner, T-shirts, stickers, and other free stuff at their info sessions.
+At Berkeley, the demand for CS internships is so high that companies give free dinner, T-shirts, and stickers at their info sessions.
-It's pocket change for them, and hungry CS students are totally okay with the bait.
+It's pocket change for them, but every company has to do it to compete for their mindshare.
+Hungry CS students are totally okay with this situation.

 I'm waiting with a few other people from the CS honor societies.
 Some are 100% doing grad school, some are 100% not doing grad school.
 A few are on the fence, like me.